Floating-Base Deep Lagrangian Networks: Related Work

 Noether’s theorem connects symmetries and conservation laws, motivating their use as an inductive bias~\cite{watson2024_survey}.
 For instance, \cite{ordonez2025morphosymm} and \cite{morpho_sym_gnn} add symmetry constraints for ground reaction force estimation, demonstrating significant improvements over black-box baselines.
 However, these methods depend on prior knowledge of the robot’s symmetry groups, which is not always available or generalizable to any robot.

-Floating-base systems may have multiple kinematic branches, which are only indirectly coupled through the base, resulting in a partial functional decoupling.
-In an attempt to exploit this property, \cite{lee2022sampleefficientdynamicslearning} learns an inverse dynamics function for each robot leg.
-However, they included contact state variables and a projection of the base position in the leg frame, which requires information regarding the robot kinematics.
-Furthermore, the partial functional decoupling is truly described by the branch-induced sparsity of the inertia matrix~\cite{rbd_featherstone2008}, which was first exploited by \cite{efficient_factorization_featherstone2005} to efficiently factorize a given inertia matrix.
+Floating-base systems may have multiple kinematic branches only indirectly coupled through the base, yielding partial functional decoupling.
+To exploit this property, \cite{lee2022sampleefficientdynamicslearning} learns an inverse dynamics function for each leg, including the base position expressed in the leg frame, which requires kinematic information.
+In fact, the partial functional decoupling is truly described by the branch-induced sparsity of the inertia matrix~\cite{rbd_featherstone2008}, which was first leveraged by \cite{efficient_factorization_featherstone2005} for efficient inertia matrix factorization.

-Unlike structural constraints, Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{sindy} learns parsimonious models through optimization, leveraging the inherent sparsity of physical laws.
-For example, \cite{symbolic_reduced_quadruped_jumping} combines SINDy with priors on quadruped jumping dynamics to estimate a low-dimensional model equivalent to a single rigid body.
-While this enforces sparsity, it fails to capture branch-induced sparsity and to guarantee the properties of the composite spatial inertia.
+Unlike structural constraints, Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{sindy} promotes sparsity through optimization. \cite{symbolic_reduced_quadruped_jumping} combines linear autoencoders with SINDy to learn a reduced-order quadruped model.
+While this enforces sparsity, it fails to capture branch-induced sparsity and to guarantee the composite spatial inertia properties.